-Once the death has been confirmed by the medical school, a coordinated crisis response should be implemented to manage the situation, provide opportunities for grief support, help medical students, residents, staff and faculty cope with their feelings, and minimize the risk of suicide contagion.
-(See Crisis Response Team, pg.
+Once the death has been confirmed by the institution, a coordinated crisis response should be implemented to manage the situation, provide opportunities for grief support, help residents and faculty cope with their feelings, and minimize the risk of suicide contagion. (see Crisis Response Team, pg.
 6)

 First, a Crisis Response Team should be identified.
-This team should coordinate communication across the School of Medicine, associated institutions, and others.
-Keeping a list of individuals who need to be informed and a plan for who will speak to each individual along with notes of when completed is useful (see Appendix A for example), as the manner and time of notification will vary.
-In-person notifications should be done whenever possible by respected authorities who know as much as is known about what has happened, so that they can answer questions and best convey institutional concern, involvement, gravitas and assurances.
+This team should coordinate communication across the graduate training program, associated institution, and others.
+Keeping a list of individuals who need to be informed and a plan for who will speak to each individual along with notes of when completed is useful (see Appendix A for example).
+Whom to notify when and in what manner varies.
 One approach and list of potential individuals to communicate with is shown below.